Kuadrant/testsuite/README.md

 ### Running from container

-For just running tests, the container image is the easiest option, you can log in to OpenShift and then run it like this
+For just running tests, the container image is the easiest option, you can log in to Kubernetes and then run it like this

 If you omit any options, Testsuite will run only subset of tests that don't require that variable e.g. not providing Auth0 will result in skipping Auth0 tests.